roylau98/FYP/README.md

 ```cmd
 .venv\Scripts\activate
 ```
-To run the ESP32 CSI Visualiser, open up command prompt in the root directory `FYP` and run the following commands.
+To run the ESP32 CSI Visualiser run the following commands.

 ```cmd
 cd implementation\ESP32_CSI_Visualiser
 python main.py
 ```

-To re-process and generate a new set of processed data from the raw keystroke inference data, open up command prompt in the root directory `FYP` and run the following commands.
+To re-process and generate a new set of processed data from the raw keystroke inference data run the following commands.

 ```cmd
 cd implementation\Scripts
 python processCSV.py
 ```

-To run the codes for the model, open up command prompt in the root directory `FYP` and run the following command.
+To run the codes for the model and run the following command.
 ```cmd
 jupyter lab
 ```